en_USEnglish

 Historical development of Google Analytics

-Since its launch in 2005, Google Analytics has constantly evolved to incorporate new features and meet the changing needs of web analytics users.
+Since its launch in 2005, Google Analytics has continually evolved to incorporate new features and meet users' changing web analytics needs.

 Google Analytics Universal vs. Google Analytics 4

-The transition from Google Analytics Universal to the new version, Google Analytics 4, marks a turning point in web analytics, with a more user-centric approach and deeper integration of the machine learning for a better understanding of the data.
+The transition from Google Analytics Universal to the new version, Google Analytics 4, marks a turning point in web analytics with a more user-centric approach and deeper integration of machine learning for better data insights.

 Future trends in web analytics

-Future trends in web analytics are moving towards even greater integration of artificial intelligence, predictive analytics and an increased focus on user privacy.
-These advances will continue to shape Google Analytics and the way you use data to drive your online business.
+Future trends in web analytics are moving toward even greater integration of artificial intelligence, predictive analytics, and a heightened focus on user privacy.
+These advancements will continue to shape Google Analytics and how you use data to drive your online business.